lancedesk/post-title-case-converter/README.md

 ## Installation

-1. Download the plugin zip file from the [Plugin URI](https://lancedesk.com/).
+1. Download the plugin zip file.
 2. In your WordPress admin panel, go to "Plugins" -> "Add New".
 3. Click on the "Upload Plugin" button and select the downloaded zip file.
 4. Click on the "Install Now" button and activate the plugin.